 uncertainty

-Since today technologically almost everything is possible, the manufacturers are eager to offer their achievements to their customers.
-To clean up this offer, the designers and marketers take a ‘less is more’ approach, in order to focus on the essential.
-They have learned to do this in a methodical way: a design process starts with research, upon which a synthesis compresses the observations into insights, which then form the basis for a concept development, which eventually leads to new products and services… And as so often, the problem starts right there, with the first step: in the research.
+Since today, technology has made almost everything possible, manufacturers are eager to offer their achievements to their customers.
+To clean up this offer, the designers and marketers take a ‘less is more’ approach in order to focus on the essentials.
+They have learned to do this in a methodical way: a design process starts with research, which is then synthesized into insights, which form the basis for concept development, which eventually leads to new products and services… And as so often, the problem starts right there, with the first step: in the research.

-A fundamental part of the research activity for new product development is an observation: through observation, all issues are recorded, which for instance a consumer can face within a buying or use experience.
-Next to this, you record emerging and active trends, and in how far they have an influence on the market place, fashion and the consumer.
-Furthermore, you observe your competitors, and what they do in response to these trends and issues.
-And as so often, there was a lot that can be observed, its crucial to focus on the essential.
+A fundamental part of the research activity for new product development is observation: through observation, all issues that a consumer may face during a buying or use experience are recorded.
+Next to this, you record emerging and active trends and how far they influence the marketplace, fashion, and consumers.
+Furthermore, you observe your competitors and how they respond to these trends and issues.
+And as so often, there was a lot that could be observed; it’s crucial to focus on the essential.

 If you conduct this research like a scientist, in a lab, you are faced with a big problem: the lack of ‘reality’.
-To observe people in a lab environment, how they use products and services, is very insightful for developers and engineers and allows them to improve the design.
+Observing people in a lab environment and how they use products and services is very insightful for developers and engineers, and helps them improve the design.
 But these observations do not reveal whether consumers actually will buy and use the design – this remains uncertain.
-This is because lab-users and focus groups are not real users – here the ‘reality’ is distorted.
+This is because lab users and focus groups are not real users – here, the ‘reality’ is distorted.

 The scientist has a corresponding law for such a phenomenon: the uncertainty principle!

-In short, this states that there is a fundamental limit on the accuracy with which certain pairs of physical properties simultaneously can be known.
+In short, this states that there is a fundamental limit on the accuracy with which certain pairs of physical properties can be known simultaneously.
 In other words, the more precisely one property is measured, the less precisely the other can be controlled, determined, or known.
 An example?
-If you observe a cyclist coming down a street, you have two ‘properties’: if you focus on the cyclist, you’ll find out who he is, what bike he uses, but how fast he’s going and what’s surrounding him remains uncertain.
-To clarify the latter, you have to focus on the surrounding and observe the cyclist making a movement – but then he becomes blurry and ‘uncertain’.
+If you observe a cyclist coming down a street, you have two ‘properties’: if you focus on the cyclist, you’ll find out who he is and what bike he uses, but how fast he’s going and what’s around him remain uncertain.
+To clarify the latter, you have to focus on the surroundings and observe the cyclist moving, but then he becomes blurry and ‘uncertain’.

-What Heisenberg’s principle teaches us, is that we all have to live with uncertainty and that because of this you have to interpret what you observe: one could say that you need a form of empathy to gain insight out of an observation because what seems to be, is not how it really is!
+What Heisenberg’s principle teaches us is that we all have to live with uncertainty, and that, because of this, we have to interpret what we observe: one could say that we need a form of empathy to gain insight from an observation, because what seems to be is not how it really is!
 You have to imagine how these two ‘properties’ form a complete picture.

 Leave a Reply